-The glutes and hamstrings can be used to control the descent into a forward bend and also to help pull the hips out of a forward bend (bottom left).
+The glutes and hamstrings can be used to control the descent into a standing forward bend and also to help pull the hips out of a standing forward bend (bottom left).
 This can be easier to learn to feel and control when moving into and out of standing hamstring stretches.

 They can be used to bend the hips backwards or to bend the knees backwards.
 This can be felt in any pose where the leg is extended such as doing a leg extension while standing (above right) or extended leg cat pose (below left).